Patrick da Silva (Danish footballer): Personal life

 Patrick took the surname of his mother, a Brazilian who hails from Recife.
 His father is Danish.

 Sexual crimes and conviction

 In March 2020, da Silva began communicating over social media with a 14-year-old female, sending sexually explicit photographs and videos on Snapchat.
 He had contacted her a few days earlier on Instagram.
 After the episode, the victim's family chose to report da Silva to the police and at the same time contacted his employer, Lyngby Boldklub.
 In March 2021, da Silva was sentenced to 20 days probation and must, in addition to the costs of the case, pay DKK 8,000 in compensation to the victim.
-As the injunction was lifted in November 2021, it was revealed that da Silva was the perpatrator.
+As the injunction was lifted in November 2021, it was revealed that da Silva was the perpetrator.

+In late October 2024, da Silva was arrested and held in custodial arrest by the Løgregla for "various sexual crimes committed in Denmark".

+During 2025, Da Silva returned to his hometown Kalundborg, where he began playing for the amateur club FC Kalundborg.
+This, however, came to an abrupt halt at the end of September 2025 when the club chose to remove him from the team, as a result of a new indictment against Da Silva regarding child abuse.
+Da Silva was indicted on several charges – including rape by sexual intercourse other than coitus, attempted coitus with a child under 15 for payment, grooming, indecent assault, and sharing of pornographic material of minors.